nicohlr/ipychart/docs/docs/user_guide/usage.md

 ### Data

 The `data` argument is the most important one of the *Chart* class.
 Without this argument, the chart cannot be displayed (how to display a chart without data?).
 The `data` argument **must be a dict**.
-This constraint is imposed by Chart.js, which takes its arguments via a Javascript dict.
+This constraint is imposed by Chart.js, which takes its arguments via a Javascript object.
 This data dictionary must have the following structure :

 ``` py
 data = {